wcgordon1/lamplighter/manuscript/active/ch6_Parts_and_Promises.md

 "Only reliable one," Elena said.
 "There are cheaper options, but bell-metal alloys are tricky.
 Get the composition wrong, and the harmonic response is off.
 For regular streetlamps, that's just inefficiency.
 For the kind of work you and Tamsin do..."
 She shrugged.
 "Well, you need equipment you can trust."

 Tamsin had gone back to working on the lantern, but Ivy could see the tension in her shoulders.
-The maintenance work wasn't just about keeping equipment functional—it was about keeping her family's business viable, which meant keeping her own future secure.
+The maintenance work wasn't just about keeping equipment functional; it was about keeping her family's business viable, which meant keeping her own future secure.

 "What about these?"
 Ivy asked, pointing to a collection of small wooden blocks on the workbench.
 They looked like they'd been rough-cut from hardwood, each one about the size of a thick coin.